 There are various ways to modify coded segments:

-- By assigning a new code.
+- By assigning an additional code to a coded segment.

 - By assigning another code in the place of an existing code.